lakejs/lake-docs/reference/plugin.md

 The `Plugin` interface is used to manage a collection of plugins.

-:::tip Note
+:::warning Note
-The constructor is not available, you can access its methods through the [Editor.plugin](/reference/editor.md#plugin) object.
+The constructor is not directly accessible.
+Instead, you can access its methods via the [Editor.plugin](/reference/editor.md#plugin) object.
 :::

 Example: